-Institutions consider the identification of SWWR for risk management purposes also for cases with no strict legal connection but where there is a strong economic dependency between the counterparty and the derivative's underlying issuer.
+Institutions consider the identification of SWWR for risk management purposes also for cases with no strict legal connection but where there is a strong economic dependency between the counterparty and the issuer of the derivative's underlying.

-5.3 Results of the assessment for stress testing and WWR identification and monitoring
+5.3 Results of the assessment of stress testing and WWR

-With regard to stress testing and WWR, the overall assessment outcome of the assessment suggests there is considerable room for improvement.
+With regard to stress testing and WWR, the overall outcome of the assessment suggests there is considerable room for improvement.

 Chart 8 shows that while most institutions have adequately documented governance for their stress testing framework, there is considerable room for improvement in the stress testing of CCR exposures in the ICAAP to identify clients that are vulnerable to tail risk events.
-The same holds true for the use of the stress testing framework for the identification and monitoring of high-risk clients.
+The same holds true for the use of the stress testing framework to identify and monitor high-risk clients.